 The key is to float calmly and keep your distance.
 Watching these creatures move in such a fluid, peaceful way is an experience that sticks with you long after you’ve dried off.

-11. Relax at Kanawa Island
+14. Relax and snorkel at Kanawa Island

 Kanawa Island feels like your own slice of paradise—quiet, scenic, and just far enough from the crowds.
 It’s a small island with soft white sand, calm turquoise waters, and coral reefs that begin just steps from the shore.
 Whether you’re here for a few hours or an overnight stay, it’s the perfect place to unwind.